 The cool thing about traveling to a very foreign environment is that you have already primed your brain to be open to new teachings and ideas, admitting that you do not already know everything there is to know about the region.
 This is not to say that pesky system 1 won’t be running in the background trying to trip you up, but you have created a level of self-awareness that is ready to pounce and let system 2 have its turn to guide you.

-At home, we tend to revert to system 1 because it’s easy but when dropped into an environment we know little about, we are forced to engage system 2.
+At home, we tend to revert to system 1 because it’s easy.
+When dropped into an environment we know little about, however, we are forced to engage system 2.
 I believe that this is what allows us to be less reactionary and more open-minded to our own biases when traveling.

 Let’s look at some examples starting with a very simple one: crossing the road.
 As a relic of the British rule: Pakistan, like England, drives on the left side of the road.
 Now at home, I barely think when crossing the road.
 Automatically look left, automatically look right, no cars, GO!
 That’s System 1.
 Now, when you place that reactionary thinking into an environment where the rules and heuristics that guide that compulsive action are no longer valid, (e.g. diving on the left), what happens?
 Well in this situation you get hit by a car.
 Not fun.